-The standard DataOps project has key files and folders that you will commonly use.
-DataOps.live recommends initializing your projects by cloning the DataOps Template Project.
+The standard DataOps project has key files and folders that you commonly use.
+DataOps.live recommends initializing your projects by cloning the DataOps template project.

 Doing so will provide you with the following layout:

 | | └── variables.yml

 Every project has a Modelling and Transformation (MATE) Engine root directory, equivalent to a dbt project directory, that contains the project definition file and all sources, models, seeds, tests, and other configurations.

 All projects also have a Snowflake Object Lifecycle Engine (SOLE) configuration directory.
 This holds all the YAML configuration files that determine how SOLE will build all the Snowflake objects in your project's Snowflake account.